Daily Jobs › Time Tracking

 The number of part-time and full-time employees a company has affects whether the employer is classified as a small employer (SE) or an applicable large employer (ALE).
 SEs and ALEs have different obligations.

 It is important to distinguish between full-time and part-time employees because full-time employees receive benefits while, generally, part-time employees do not.
-For example, part-time employees typically don’t receive paid time off (such as vacations or holidays), employee benefits (health insurance), and part-time employees are often excluded from participation in employer retirement plans.
+For example, part-time employees typically don’t receive paid time off (such as vacation or holiday pay), employee benefits (health insurance), and part-time employees are often excluded from participation in employer retirement plans.

 If you want to quickly weigh the pros and cons of part-time vs full-time workers, you will find this video helpful: